-The results paint a stark picture of disruption to marketing firms.
-But that disruption is uneven.
+The results show the uneven disruption to marketing firms.
 Everyone feels the impact, but some much more than others.
 Some are even benefiting from the pandemic.

-Let’s take the temperature.
-We start with a broad question about demand for marketing services.
-Most agencies report a negative impact.
+We started with a broad question about demand for marketing services.
+Originally, most agencies reported a negative impact.
 No surprise.

 Happier news.
 We asked about the cultural and work life impact, where we found widespread reporting that communication on teams and with clients is better than it was pre-Coronavirus.
 Incredible.

 But here’s the flipside: 35% of agencies report a negative impact to productivity and focus.
 Although many creative agencies are virtual with remote teams, many are not.
 Any business suddenly shifting to a work-from-home team is naturally going to have a productivity hit at first.
 But may have positive long-term implications.

 “We made a rapid transition to a virtual agency.
 However, the decision has been made regardless to remain a virtual agency long term.
 Saves a lot in rent and helps protect jobs.”
 Nick, 4CM

 “Running a remote team with a focus on international brands has put us in a better-than-average position.
 We’ve had no cancelations, but a number of “pauses” and “temporary downgrades” — all for an estimated 1-2 months.
 Messaging needed an extra heavy dose of empathy and problem-solving.
 And lastly, a number of our ecommerce clients have seen supply chain disruptions that we’ve been coloring outside the lines to help resolve.”
 Corey, Northcutt